RupeshKumar4511/DevOps-Fundamentals/Docker/Readme.md

 FROM ubuntu
 CMD ["echo", "Hello world"]

-// here ubuntu is base image
+// Here ubuntu is base image

-// To push the image to docker registry the image name must have username of docker registry like : rupeshkumar4511/myimage:latest
+# To push the image to docker registry, image's name must have username of docker registry like : rupeshkumar4511/myimage:latest

 3. run the command: docker build  -t <imagename>: <version>

 4. push the image to docker registry :

-First of login using command: docker login
+# First of all, login using command: docker login

 Then push the image using command: docker push <imagename>: <tag>
-here tag is also called version of the images.
+Here "tag" is also called version of the images.

 ```